Last Updated on July 29, 2022 by Rei Garnet

 - Environmentally friendly

-- Can be chewed on by rabbits
+- It can be chewed on by rabbits.

-- Harder to clean than alternative bedding
+- It is harder to clean than alternative bedding.

-- Could contain toxic ink
+- It could contain toxic ink.

-Alternatives to shredded paper as bedding for your rabbits.
+Alternatives to shredded paper as bedding for your rabbits

 Alternatives to shredded paper as rabbit bedding: